Read Sean Ghazala's extended interview below.

 Sean: As I see it, grassroots is an attempt to become organized but tends to be very disorganized because a lot of the work happens individually.
 There are people who do good groundwork but if it’s not documented people can act like it didn’t happen.
 Our grassroots looks like creating a space where the scattered groundwork can be organized.
 PFT5 doesn’t replace this organizing work, but it’s a space to amplify what is happening.

 It was important that PFT5 be established as a co-op, its member-owned and member-controlled.
-Our members are people of the communities we are writing about and for.
+Our members are people from the communities we are writing about and for.

 This structure allowed us to collectively form principles around what we care about as an organization and residents of Staten Island.
 Nothing is imposed on us and any hierarchy is one that we choose.
 This also means that much of PFT5 content is produced by our own members.
 While these liberties are refreshing compared to capitalistic standards that put profit above all else, it comes with its own challenges.